jordanj03/freelance-journey/progress_log.md

 ## Day 3

 Built script that stores list of products, price and stock.
 Prints report of the above and the average price of all items

+## Day 4

+Built a script using API call, can handle non-200 responses.
+If 200 is received, info is printed in json format